Your newborn baby will be offered some screening tests in their first 6 to 8 weeks.

 Why newborn screening is offered

-Most babies are healthy and won't have any of the conditions the screening tests are looking for.
+Most babies are healthy and will not have any of the conditions the newborn screening tests are looking for.

 But for those babies who do have a health problem, the benefits of screening can be enormous.